All About Mental Health Counselors

-Position Description Counsel with emphasis on prevention.
+Mental Health Counselor Example Counsel with emphasis on prevention.
 Work with individuals and groups to promote optimum mental and emotional health.
 May help individuals deal with issues associated with addictions and substance abuse; family, parenting, and marital problems; stress management; self-esteem; and aging.

-Daily Life Of a Mental Health Counselor
+A Day in the Life of a Mental Health Counselor

 - Maintain confidentiality of records relating to clients’ treatment.

-What a Mental Health Counselor Should Know
+Mental Health Counselor Needed Skills

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 Social Perceptiveness: Being aware of others’ reactions and understanding why they react as they do.

 Speaking: Talking to others to convey information effectively.